MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-influence-db.md

 6. Select **Run** to run the query.
 This might take several minutes to complete.

 7. Repeat **Steps 2-6**; this time, specify the **Standard person query**.
-Make the same selections that you made for the Influence insights query but with the following exceptions:
+Make the same selections that you made for the Influence insights query but with the exceptions noted in step 3.

-    * You can also specify a meeting exclusion rule.
-    * You must set the auto-refresh option for the Standard query to "on."
-    * For **Group by**, specify **Aggregated**.

 8. In **Queries** > **Results**, after both queries successfully run, select the **Download** icon for the **Influence insights** query results, select **PBI template**, and then select **OK** to download the template.